Jaquesecc/osticket-installation/README.md

 <h1>osTicket - Prerequisites and Installation</h1>
 This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+What I'll be doing:
+-Setting up a Virtual Machine in Azure
+-Installing osTicket requirements
+-Installing osTicket

 <h2>Environments and Technologies Used</h2>